submariner-io/submariner-website/src/content/development/release-process/_index.en.md

    status: branch
    ```

-3) Commit the new file, create a new pull request, and have it reviewed and merged.
+3) Commit your changes, create a pull request, and have it reviewed.

 Once the pull request is merged, it will trigger a CI job to create the stable branches and pin them to Shipyard on that stable
 branch.